CenturyLinkCloud/mdw/mdw/build.md

 6 - Update mdw-demo
   - git pull
   - Update mdwVersion and mdwDesignerVersion in gradle.properties
-  - Copy latest manifest.yml.appfog_dev (for snapshots) or manifest.yml.appfog_prod over manifest.yml
-  - Update MDW_VERSION in manifest.yml
+  - Copy https://ne1itcprhas62.ne1.savvis.net/MDW_DEV/mdw60_internal/raw/master/assets/com/centurylink/mdw/env/local.gradle to mdw folder
-  - Run the copyAssets task to bring over the latest framework assets
+  - Run the mdw/updateMDWDemoWorkspace task to bring over the latest framework assets and update manifest file
   - Commit and push to git (manifest.yml and mdw.properties should not be committed)

 7 - Deploy and Test